How To Make Homemade Setting Spray

 Freshen Your Look

-You might feel as though your makeup needs a bit of a pick-me-up during the day, and instead of having to add more makeup to your skin, you could simply spray a bit of setting spray onto your skin.
+You might feel as though your makeup needs a bit of a pick-me-up during the day, and instead of adding more makeup, you could spray a bit of setting spray onto your skin.

-This is especially helpful if you have some illuminating drops in the setting spray, but the other ingredients will also help to give your skin a fresh, revitalized look too.
+This is especially helpful if you have some illuminating drops in the setting spray, but the other ingredients will also help give your skin a fresh, revitalized look.

 Final Thoughts

-You can choose the ingredients you put into the setting spray, and the ingredients that you don’t, so you can ensure that your skin is only given the best, and is kept protected from harmful and irritating ingredients.
+You can choose which ingredients to include in the setting spray and which to exclude, so your skin is only given the best and protected from harmful and irritating ones.

-Play around with a few different ingredients to see which works best for your skin, and which keeps your makeup looking fresh for longer!
+Experiment with a few different ingredients to see which works best for your skin and helps keep your makeup looking fresh for longer!

 Related Questions